 For Coworkers

-If you witness your peers being bullied, provide them with support and encouragement.
-If possible, use appropriate channels to address the situation by confronting the bully about their actions.
-Report the behavior to your supervisor or a relevant authority within the organization.
-Being proactive helps create a safer and more supportive work environment.
+If you see your peers being bullied, show your support and encouragement.
+If you can, use all reasonable ways to take action by confronting the bully about what they are doing.
+Report the behavior to your supervisor or an appropriate authority in your organization.
+Taking action is a good way to work towards a safer and more supportive workplace.

 For Leadership and HR